alexa/ask-sdk-controls/doc/userGuide.md

 ## 4.2.
 Category control

 The first leaf control has the job of obtaining a "Product Category" from the user, i.e. either "Fruit" or "Vegetables".
-It is an instance of the library `ListControl` and its definition can be found in `shoppingCartControl.js`.
+It is an instance of the built-in `ListControl` and its definition can be found in `shoppingCartControl.js`.

-Almost all the properties on the library controls are optional and have sane defaults.
+Almost all the properties on the built-in controls are optional and have sane defaults.
 So, the `CategoryControl` is functional with only the following configuration:

 ```js
 Minimal configuration: